-B'Tselem again calls on the prime minister to instruct the defense establishment to comply with the provisions of international humanitarian law, and in particular the principle of distinction between combatants and civilians.
+B'Tselem sent the entire list of casualties to the Prime Minister and called on him to instruct the defense establishment to strictly comply with the provisions of international humanitarian law, and in particular the principle of distinction between combatants and civilians.